- We practise Buddhism until we have a feeling for it.

 The Main Practices

-Starting on the evening of the second day (11th of the month) we keep complete silence until the evening of the 8th day (18th of the month).
+Starting on the evening of the second day (11th of the month on the usual 10-day retreat) we keep complete silence until the evening of the 8th day (18th of the month).
 This means absolutely no talking or extended gesturing to anyone for any reason.
 Exceptions are for asking questions of the teacher, and at scheduled Interviews.
 (And of course, in the case of some emergency.)

 Sitting meditation …